Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Ablations

 \subsection{Using different datasets for obtaining the saliency masks}

-In the main text in Sections \ref{sec:results:linear}, \ref{sec:res:ssl}, \ref{sec:res:transfer}, \ref{sec:res:robust} we used a DeepUSPS \cite{deepusps} saliency detection network trained only on a randomly selected subset of $2500$ ImageNet images.
+In the main text in Sections \ref{sec:results:linear}, \ref{sec:res:transfer}, \ref{sec:res:robust} we used a saliency detection network trained only on a randomly selected subset of $2500$ ImageNet images using the refinement mechanism proposed by DeepUSPS \citep{deepusps}.
 Here we explore whether using additional data could help improve the performance of the saliency estimation and of the overall representations learnt by \alpharelic{}.
-For this purpose, we use the MSRA-B dataset \cite{liu2010learning}, which was originally used by DeepUSPS to train their saliency detection network.
-MSRA-B consists of $2500$ training images for which handcrafted masks computed with the methods Robust Background Detection (RBD) \cite{zhu2014saliency}, Hierarchy-associated Rich Features (HS) \cite{zou2015harf}, Dense and Sparse Reconstruction (DSR) \cite{li2013saliency} and Markov Chain (MC) \cite{jiang2013saliency} are already available.
-We use the same hyperparameters as described in Section \ref{apx:saliency_masking_deepusps} to train DeepUSPS on MSRA-B.
+For this purpose, we use the MSRA-B dataset \citep{liu2010learning}, which was originally used by DeepUSPS to train their saliency detection network.
+MSRA-B consists of $2500$ training images for which handcrafted masks computed with the methods Robust Background Detection (RBD) \citep{zhu2014saliency}, Hierarchy-associated Rich Features (HS) \citep{zou2015harf}, Dense and Sparse Reconstruction (DSR) \citep{li2013saliency} and Markov Chain (MC) \citep{jiang2013saliency} are already available.
+We use the same hyperparameters as described in Section \ref{apx:saliency_masking_deepusps} to train our saliency detection network on MSRA-B; note that these are the same hyperparameters we use for training our saliency detection network on ImageNet.

-We explored whether using saliency masks obtained from training DeepUSPS on the MSRA-B affects performance of \alpharelic{} pre-training on ImageNet.
+We explored whether using saliency masks obtained from training the saliency detection network on the MSRA-B affects performance of \alpharelic{} pre-training on ImageNet.
 We noticed that for \alpharelic{} representations pretrained on ImageNet for $1000$ epochs, we get $77.2\%$ top-1 and $93.3\%$ top-5 accuracy under linear evaluation on the ImageNet validation set for a ResNet50 (1x) encoder.
-The slight performance gains may due to the larger variety of images in MSRA-B used for training the saliency detection network, as opposed to the random sample of $2500$ ImageNet images that we used for training DeepUSPS directly on the ImageNet dataset.
+The slight performance gains may due to the larger variety of images in MSRA-B used for training the saliency detection network, as opposed to the random sample of $2500$ ImageNet images that we used for training the saliency detection network directly on the ImageNet dataset.

-We also explored training DeepUSPS on $5000$ randomly selected images from the ImageNet dataset and this resulted in the DeepUSPS model overfitting, which degraded the quality of the saliency masks and resulted in a \alpharelic{} performance of $76.7\%$ top-1 and $93.3\%$ top-5 accuracy on the ImageNet validation set after $1000$ epochs of pretraining on ImageNet training set.
+We also explored training the saliency detection network on $5000$ randomly selected images from the ImageNet dataset and this resulted in the model overfitting, which degraded the quality of the saliency masks and resulted in a \alpharelic{} performance of $76.7\%$ top-1 and $93.3\%$ top-5 accuracy on the ImageNet validation set after $1000$ epochs of pretraining on ImageNet training set.